Improving Outcomes in Juvenile Drug Court

 Preventing Campus Sexual Assault and Substance Abuse

 Our lab is part of a national multi-site randomized controlled trial of a primary prevention program to reduce sexual assault and substance abuse on college campuses.
-During the 2017-2018 academic year, we are collecting questionnaire data and providing the intervention to groups of first year students at USM.
-We will then follow them for one year post-intervention.
+During the 2017-2018 academic year we collected questionnaire data and led groups of first year students at USM through the program.
+We will be following them for one year post-intervention.
 This study is funded by the National Institute on Drug Abuse (R44 DA 039602-03).